23 Memorable Indian TV Ads Campaigns from 90s – Famous Advertisements in India

 In addition, they embed the qualities of their products very efficiently in every ad campaign so people enjoy the ad and, at the same time, trust the efficiency of the product.

-The older version of Surf Excel advertisements is one of the top Indian ad campaigns and is still impactful, and the recent ads are made under its shadow.
+The older version of Surf Excel advertisements is one of the most impactful old Indian ads 2000 era audiences still remember.

 Video Source: Youtube